|Riding Style||All Mountain Freestyle|

 Borders on being fast edge to edge and just a shade behind the regular Riders Choice.
 It’s really close but the rocker between the feet that touches the snow hurry’s up the turn a little more.

-Carving with the Gnu RC C3 is really good for this mediumish flex.
+Carving with the Gnu RC C3 is really good for this mediumish flex and this mellow but full camber profile.
 You can feel the camber resist into and then spring out of the turn.
 It’s such a satisfying feel and a great board for Peter and I to work on our switch carves.
 God knows we need to.

 Nope.
 Get another board or be an old ripper from the early 2000’s that can jam through powder on a camber twin.